JossySola/century/README.md

 4. Adding CSS animations so the render changes don't look stiff
 5. Follow a Subreddit community
 6. Save an article/link
+7. Refactor components as some of them don't follow SRP

 [^1]: Term part of the [**Atomic Design**](https://atomicdesign.bradfrost.com/chapter-2/) technique.